What is it?

 - The definition of “UK” has been clarified;

 - The 10% de minimis limit has been removed from the guidance to align with anti-money laundering regulations;

 - The £100 de minimis limit has been removed with regards to a minimum earnings level per assignment;

 - Bookkeeping services have been retained as accountancy services and Annex 1 on guidance on accountancy and reserved activities has been updated;

 - The guidance for members providing services to charities has been improved; and

 - Annex 2 on guidance on public practice scenarios has been updated.

 Additionally, the name of the guidance has been changed from the ICAEW Statement on engaging in public practice to the ICAEW Statement on members engaging in public practice.
 This reflects the fact that the statement should be read by all members and that it is the responsibility of all members to ensure they comply.

 How can I find out more?

-To find out more about the statement or for guidance on how it applies to you, please call the Regulatory Information Team on +44 (0)1908 248 250.
+If you’d like to speak to someone about the statement or for guidance on how it applies to you, please call the Ethics Advisory Services on +44 (0)1908 248 250.